-Lemma is proven in \cite{Kessler1997} for the one-dimensional case.
-However, as its proof is based only on ergodicity of the process and the assumptions analogous to ours, and not on the discretization scheme or dimensionality, we take it for granted without giving a formal generalization for a multi-dimensional case.
-Then proposition \ref{bounds} in combination with the continuous ergodic theorem and Lemma \ref{lemma_kessler} allow us to establish the following important result:
+\end{lemma} Lemma is proven in \cite{Kessler1997} for the one-dimensional case.
+Its proof is based only on ergodicity of the process and the assumptions analogous to ours, and not on the discretization scheme or dimensionality.
+So it can be generalized to a multi-dimensional case.